Why are breathing exercises for anxiety so good for you?

 This breathing exercise for anxiety is easy to do and can be done just about anywhere.
 It has some fantastic benefits, and it will balance the energy between the right and left side of the brain.

-Just a few minutes of alternate nostril breathing will leave you feeling more calm and clear-headed.
+Just a few minutes of alternate nostril breathing, or paranayama as its also known, will leave you feeling more calm and clear-headed.
 It's my favourite of all deep breathing exercises.

-I have dedicated a separate page to Alternate Nostril Breathing, so please click here to learn how to do this breathing technique.
+Pranayama has so many benefits that I have dedicated a whole page to this particular breathing technique.
+Please click here to learn how to do pranayama.

 Circle breathing is often used during meditation to help achieve a deeper meditative state, and yoga also incorporates this technique to enhance relaxation and focus.
 It is a mindful way to breath.